 Check out the Careers page if you want to join the hungriest startup in the world!

 Edison said genius is 99% perspiration and only 1% inspiration, and we believe that 1% is generous.
 We are constantly building and testing products with our current user base to search for even more ways to make a product magnitudes greater than any existing solution.
 We strive to build a product where a lack of awareness is the only thing stopping most of the people in our target market from using MealMe.

 We view merely great results as failures, because we set out from the start to be the greatest at any cost.
 From this unique perspective, even if conventional wisdom is right almost all of the time, we know it's worth being wrong almost all of the time if the goal is to be the greatest.
+We start at principles and navigate with reasoning, whereas the conventional explorer will start with experience and navigate with observations.
+This means our North Star will never be an analytics metric.
 We aren’t afraid to make mistakes; we would rather try and fail than wonder what could’ve been.
-Even if we are wrong - like Columbus certain he was sailing to the Indies - we know that something worthwhile lies in attempting what is widely believed to be impossible, even if that place isn't reached.
-For explorers, and for us, risk is not the chance of failure - it is the chance of never fulfilling one's destiny.
+Even if we are wrong - like that explorer certain he was sailing to the Indies - we know that something worthwhile lies in attempting what is widely believed to be impossible, even if that exact place isn't reached.
+For explorers, and for us, risk is not the chance of failure - it is the chance of never fulfilling our destiny.
 We must understand what the real ceilings are, if any, and will not rest until we witness our true potential.

 Our unmatched determination, and that determination alone, is more than enough to eventually achieve anything we can dream of; we are, therefore, limited only by our ambition.
 We would not be this determined if MealMe was intended to be merely a food search engine.
 Rather, we see MealMe as the working out of a "philosophy of determination" - the testing of a theory - and that is why we pay out all that we have and are.